queercomputer/Guanaco/README.md

 To generate a synthetic dataset from your original seed tasks please follow the steps outlined below.

-### Data Generation Process
+#### Data Generation Process

-This data generation pipeline was built by the [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) team, on top of the framework designed by for [self-instruct](https://github.com/yizhongw/self-instruct).
+This data generation pipeline was built by the [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) team, on top of the framework designed for [self-instruct](https://github.com/yizhongw/self-instruct).

 Ensure you have Python installed on your computer before starting.